bo7midIlahi/MagoFly/README.md

 ## 🚀 Quickstart

 ### 💻 Installation
+> Arduino IDE is required for easy installation
 - What we need:

 | Module           | Why We need it                                                                              | Qte                                                                     |